joyphillip/Smarty-Pants-Trivia-Game/README.md

 ### Stretch Goals
 - As a player, I would like a timer set on questions to add more pressure.
-- As a player, I would like to move on to higher levels and new questions if I win the round before.
+- As a player, I would like to move on to higher levels and new questions if I won the round before.
--  As a player, I would like to win a trophy as the ultimate smarty pants if all rounds are completed
+-  As a player, I would like to win a trophy as the ultimate smarty pants if all rounds are completed.